search menu icon-carat-right cmu-wordmark

 IEEE Computer Society

 I am a Principal Researcher and lead of the Tactical and AI-Enabled Systems (TAS) initiative at the Carnegie Mellon Software Engineering Institute.
-I am currently running for First Vice President for 2024 and would appreciate your votes.
-I am very passionate about the Computer Society mission and invite you to read about my background and my plan of action if I was elected.
+I am currently running for President-Elect for 2025 and would appreciate your votes.
+I am very passionate about the Computer Society vision, mission, and strategic goals and invite you to read about my background and my plan of action if I am elected.
 Thank you!

 Position Statement

-The vision of the IEEE Computer Society Strategic Plan is “to be the leading provider of technical information, community services, and personalized services to the world’s computing professionals.”
-I can contribute to this mission by:
+The vision of the IEEE Computer Society is “to be the leading provider of technical information, community services, and personalized services to the world’s computing professionals.”
+I will use my experience as the current IEEE CS First Vice President, past Second Vice President, past Vice President of Technical Activities and Conferences (T&C), and past Board of Governors member, to contribute to this mission and the Society’s Strategic Plan by

-1. Identifying and executing activities targeted at leveraging the success and energy of our student chapters and early career professionals so that they continue to engage with the Society after graduation as they build their careers.
+1. Identifying and executing activities that leverage the success and energy of our student chapters and early career professionals so that they continue to engage with the Society after graduation and as they build their careers

-2. Identifying mechanisms and incentives for increasing industry participation in all the Society’s activities, and in particular our conferences, to create awareness and synergies between researchers and practitioners, which is much needed for both parties for innovation and impact.
+2. Identifying mechanisms and incentives for increasing industry participation in all the Society’s activities to bridge the gap between research and practice, which is much needed for real and balanced innovation and impact.

-3. Leveraging my experience in working with emerging technologies to create better paths for integrating these into our portfolios and keeping our communities vibrant and up to date on advances in all fields of computing.
+3. Leveraging my experience in working with emerging technologies to create better paths for integrating these into our portfolios and keeping our technical communities vibrant and up to date on advances in the field of computing.

-4. Continuing activities targeted at improving diversity and inclusion at all levels of the Society, leveraging the collaboration infrastructure that we were forced to develop due to the pandemic, to reach communities that are still underrepresented in the Society.
+4. Continuing and starting new activities to improve diversity and inclusion in all areas of the Society, leveraging the collaboration infrastructure that we developed during the pandemic, to reach communities that are still underrepresented.

 Biography